 As referred to in Note 1, the Company accounts for income taxes under FASB ASC 740-10, "Income Taxes".
 The deferred taxes are the result of long-term temporary differences between financial reporting and tax reporting for depreciation, earnings from the Company's partnership investment in Security Land and the recognition of income tax carryforward items.
-Effective December 31, 2013, the Company has utilized its deferred tax assets.

 The Company files consolidated income tax returns with its wholly owned subsidiary.
 As of December 31, 2013, for regular federal and state income tax purposes, the Company has utilized all of its net operating loss carryforwards (NOLs).
 The Company's tax returns have not recently been examined by the Internal Revenue Service ("Service") and there is no assurance that the Service would not attempt to limit the Company's use of its net operating loss carry forwards.
-The Company's 2011, 2012 and 2013 federal and state income tax returns remain subject to examination by the respective taxing authorities.
+The Company's 2012, 2013 and 2014 federal and state income tax returns remain subject to examination by the respective taxing authorities.
 In addition, net operating losses arising from prior years are also subject to examination at the time they are utilized in future years.

-The Company and the general partner of Security Land are in disagreement as to the manner in which taxable income of Security Land is to be allocated pursuant to the partnership agreement and applicable law, and for years 2004 through 2014, the Company has reported taxable income (loss) from Security Land in a manner it believes is proper, but which was different than the manner reported by Security Land.
+The Company and the general partner of Security Land are in disagreement as to the manner in which taxable income of Security Land is to be allocated pursuant to the partnership agreement and applicable law, and for years 2004 through 2015, the Company has reported taxable income (loss) from Security Land in a manner it believes is proper, but which was different than the manner reported by Security Land.
+An investigation or other action by the applicable tax authorities to resolve this difference could have an adverse impact on the Company's operations and financial results.
+To safeguard itself from any possible negative impact, subsequent to the balance sheet date, the Company obtained an insurance policy to protect against such losses, however, it may not be sufficient under all circumstances to cover all potential losses to the Company in the event of any such adverse determinations (See Note 13).

-For the years ended December 31, 2014 and 2013, the tax effect of net operating loss carryforwards caused the provision for Federal income taxes to increase by approximately \$-0- and \$780,000, respectively.
-At December 31, 2014 and 2013, the Company has also provided \$1,001,654 and \$283,000, respectively, for regular Federal income taxes, and \$273,330 and \$204,000, respectively, for state income taxes.
+For the years ended December 31, 2015 and 2014, the Company has provided \$704,507 and \$1,001,654, respectively, for regular Federal income taxes, and \$221,100 and \$273,330, respectively, for state income taxes.
+The Company's applicable statutory tax rates are 34% and 5.5% for federal and state tax purposes.